 What is S3 Intelligent Tiering?

-S3 Intelligent Tiering is not just a storage class – it is an automated service that monitors your data access behaviour and then moves your data on a per-object basis to the appropriate level of storage.
-If your object has not been accessed for 30 days AWS will move it to the infrequent access storage tier and if it is then subsequently accessed it will move it into the frequently accessed storage class.
+S3 Intelligent Tiering is a storage class that has multiple tiers embedded within it, each with its own access latencies and costs – it is an automated service that monitors your data access behavior and then moves your data on a per-object basis to the appropriate level of tier within the S3 Intelligent Tiering storage class.
+If your object has not been accessed for 30 consecutive days it will automatically move to the infrequent access tier within S3 Intelligent Tiering, and if the object is not accessed for 90 consecutive days it will automatically move the object to the Archive Access tier and then after 190 consecutive days to the Deep Archive access tier.
+If an object is moved to the archive tier, the retrieval can take 3 to 5 hours and if it is in the deep archive tier it can take 12 hours. and if it is then subsequently accessed it will move it into the frequently accessed storage class.

 What are the advantages of S3 Intelligent tiering?

 The advantages of S3 Intelligent tiering are that savings can be made.
 There is no operational overhead, and there are no retrieval costs.
 Objects can be assigned a tier upon upload and then move between tiers based on access patterns.
 There is no impact on performance and it is designed for 99.999999999% durability and 99.9% availability over annual average.

 What are the disadvantages of S3 Intelligent tiering?